Emergency Medical Responders Confront Racial Bias

 "I wonder that — if, in this study, if we're talking about people of color being denied or not given narcotic medicines as much as white people, then maybe we're overtreating white people with narcotic medicines."

-Research has also found African Americans more likely to be deeply distrustful of the medical community, and that might play a role in diminished care, too.
-Such distrust is understandable and goes back generations, says Leslie Gregory.
+Research has also found African-Americans more likely to be deeply distrustful of the medical community, and that might play a role in diminished care, too.
+Such distrust is understandable and goes back generations, says Gregory.

-"How can a person of color not disrespect a system that is constantly studying and talking about these disparities, but does nothing to fix it?" she says.
+"How can a person of color not disrespect a system that is constantly studying and talking about these disparities, but does nothing to fix it?" she asks.

-Gregory wrote an open letter to the Centers for Disease Control and Prevention in 2015, asking it to declare racism a national health crisis.
+Gregory wrote an open letter to the Centers for Disease Control and Prevention in 2015, asking it to declare racism a threat to public health.

 Past declarations of crisis — such as those focusing attention on problems such as smoking or HIV — have had significant results, Gregory notes.